BretJohnson1/atlas-simple_shell/README.md

 	If it fails it will free the memory of the input and flush out the nonsense, returning a "OMG what now!?" ready for another input.

 * Executes (Things)
-	Our shell can execute alot of the basic commands but also execute and executable file we may want to execute.
+	Our shell can execute alot of the basic commands but also execute any executable file we may want to execute.
 	The shell is also capable of executing files from _Outside_ its active state with out prompting the user.
 	This means we can quickly view things from inside the child process or from out.

 * Handling input
-	The shell has State of the Scribblings *String Parsing* techonology and can very simply parse a string, find spaces or commas and seperate them to effectively find tokens (arguments) to act on.
+	The shell has State of the Scribblings *String Parsing* technology and can very simply parse a string, find spaces or commas and seperate them to effectively find tokens (arguments) to act on.

-### Atlas Requirements
+#### Atlas Requirements

 *
-#### More Info
+##### More Info

 Thats alittle taste of the __TRUE POWER WE POSSESS__ and it will only increase with more hardwork and commitment.
 We did have *FuN* during this project alot of challenges, Like ALOT, but we really powered thru and it was great.